 1. Quick, Clean Disposal

-Instead of walking to the trash every time or trying to scoop out a sticky puck with a spoon, a knock box gives you a fast, efficient disposal method.
+Instead of taking a stroll over to the trash every time or trying to scoop out an ooey-gooey puck with a spoon, a knock box gives you an efficient, easy-to-use disposal method.

-The padded bar on a knock box is designed to absorb impact, helping to prevent wear and tear on your portafilter’s basket or handle.
+The padded bar on a knock box is shock absorbing, which prevents wear and tear on your portafilter’s basket or handle.

-Coffee grounds can make a mess fast.
-A knock box keeps things centralized, helping you maintain a clean and professional brewing area.
+Coffee grounds can make a mess in an instant.
+A knock box keeps it all contained so you can have a clean, professional brewing environment.

 What to Look For in a Good Knock Box

-• Adequate size to hold multiple pucks before needing to empty
+Large enough to be able to hold multiple pucks before needing to dispose

 Where to Place It

-Most home baristas place their knock box right next to their espresso machine or grinder.
-Some even integrate it into a drawer system or tamping station for a clean, ergonomic setup.
+Most home baristas place their knock box in proximity to their grinder or espresso machine.
+Others even integrate it into a drawer unit or a tamping station for an organized, ergonomic setup.

 LEAVE A REPLY